Trovit: Company

 Trovit was founded in late 2006 by Iñaki Ecenarro, Raúl Puente, Daniel Giménez and Enrique Domínguez, and backed by private investors].
-It launched Trovit Spain as well as Trovit UK on March 30, 2007 and in 2016 was present in 51 countries worldwide.
+It launched Trovit Spain as well as Trovit UK on March 30, 2007, and in 2016 was present in 51 countries worldwide.

 Trovit generated revenues of €17.6m and EBIT of €5.9m in 2013.

-On 7 October 2014, 100% of the classifieds aggregator announced the acquisition by publicly listed Japanese real estate information services provider NEXT (www.next-group.jp) for EUR 80 m (JPY 11bn).
+On 7 October 2014, 100% of the classifieds aggregator announced the acquisition by publicly listed Japanese real estate information services provider NEXT (currently LIFULL) for EUR 80 m (JPY 11bn).

 Search Engine

 Trovit crawls real estate, cars and jobs classified ads from thousands of websites worldwide.
 Users can type a search, refine the results using filters and set up personalized alerts (e-mail and RSS feeds) to be notified about new ads that might interest them.
 When users click on an ad, Trovit redirects them to the original source.

-Users can access Trovit through the Desktop and Mobile web version, or through the iOs and Android Apps.
+Users can access Trovit through the Desktop and Mobile web version, or through the iOS and Android Apps.

 The result page for real estate listings integrates Google Maps to geolocate properties.